 If you are experiencing an aching pain deep inside one or more of your teeth, chances are the roots of your teeth are infected or inflamed.
 A tooth is made of three layers.
 The innermost layer is the “pulp”.
-It contains connective tissues, nerves and blood vessels.
+It contains connective tissues, nerves, and blood vessels.
 A cavity or a crack may cause bacteria to reach the pulp, resulting in infection and consequently unbearable pain.

 Root canal treatment is a quick and efficient procedure that can help you get rid of your pain and discomfort.
 It involves making an opening to reach the pulp in the roots, removing the infected tissues, filling the canals, sealing and rebuilding the tooth.
-Root canal is one of the most misunderstood dental procedures as there are many myths associated with it.
+A root canal is one of the most misunderstood dental procedures as there are many myths associated with it.
 In reality, it is one of the most useful dental procedures.
 The benefits of this treatment may help you get over your fear of root canal.

 Retain Your Tooth

 Many advances in dental practices have made it possible to get tooth replacements and prosthesis that are as good as your natural teeth.
 However, nothing beats a healthy natural tooth.
 Root canal treatment helps keep your teeth infection and cavity free, enhancing their function and longevity.